MaggieJian/Final-AI-Coursework/README.md

 # Background context

-Copernicus is
-IRIS was developed in x to and can run on Linux, Windows and Mac OS (Wheeler, 2024).
+Copernicus is a database platform that provides free access to satellite data and imagery that is close to real time.
+It is managed by the European Commision and is contributed to by the Euporean Space Agency (ESA) and European Environmental Agency (EEA).
+Current it consists of a satellite constellation mostly comprised of the Sentinel series to monitor air and water quality and to observe land use change, climate change and nataural disasters.
 Sentinel-2 is
+IRIS is a recent framework developed over the past decade to make the process of surface classification quicker and easier for users via artificial intelligence.
+It can run on Linux, Windows and Mac OS (Wheeler, 2024).

 The Gardens by the Bay in the south-eastern country of Singapore was chosen because .
 It is a x project that X are concerned about its life and change...